 The Birmingham Drummond Scholarship Campaign

 In honor of the schools’ first woman leader in its 212-year history, Andover Newton Seminary at Yale Divinity School has created an endowed scholarship to fund tuition for Andover Newton students at YDS who identify as women and who are called to serve faith communities.
-The scholarship is named for Sarah Birmingham Drummond, current academic dean of Andover Newton, ordained minister in the United Church of Christ, educator in and writer on ministerial leadership, and incoming chief executive of Andover Newton Seminary (July 1, 2019).
+The scholarship is named for Sarah Birmingham Drummond, Founding Dean of Andover Newton, ordained minister in the United Church of Christ, and educator in and writer on ministerial leadership.

 The scholarship will add Andover Newton Seminary’s voice to Yale University’s celebration of two anniversaries: the 50th anniversary of coeducation in Yale College and the 150th anniversary of women students at the university.
 A number of celebratory events for 2019-2020 are intended to showcase the depth of women’s contributions to the world, to celebrate women at the university, and to inspire thoughtful conversation about the future of women at Yale and in larger society.